 The calculation for Latin Honors will be made using the GPA of a minimum of the last 60 hours earned atUMKC, including all credits earned in the semester when the student reaches or exceeds 60 hours.

-Because Latin Honors is calculated by GPA and there is only one GPA, there will only be one Latin Honorsawarded regardless of the number of degrees the student earns.
+Because Latin Honors is calculated by GPA and there is only one GPA, there will only be one Latin Honorsawarded during any semester regardless of the number of degrees the student earns.